 How do I complete the exam?
 You will write the final exam in a word document and submit it on eClass.

 What is the format?
-The format is short answer (250 words max.), long answer (up to 600 words) and one essay question (approx. 750-1000 words).
+The format entails defining course terms and concepts (150 words max.), short answer and long answer questions (250 to 600 words) , and one essay question (approx. 750-1000 words).
 You will not have a choice of essay questions.
 The questions will require you to engage in analysis and synthesis of content across different modules.
 This means you will not be simply summarizing information you’ve learned.
 Rather, you will have to think, apply your ideas to different questions and examples, and show how different theories and ideas relate to one another.